All About Turkey

 Total Solar Eclipse: Because the moon is 400 times smaller than the sun, and the sun is 400 times farther from the earth, the relative size appears to be the same.
 When this happens the moon is able to completely cover the sun, giving us the magic of a total solar eclipse.
 Only during totality is the sun's fainter corona visible to the naked eye.
 This is the only kind of eclipse that is safe to view without special filters.

-April 30, 2060 Northern Africa and Turkey TOTAL
+April 30, 2060 North Africa and Eastern Turkey 5:15 TOTAL

-Source: Bosphorus University, Kandilli Observatory
+Source: Bosphorus University, Kandilli Observatory, NASA